disarm-platform/fn-prevalence-predictor-R/SPECS.md

 - `batch_size` - {integer} Optional.
 The number of adaptively sampled locations to select.

 - `uncertainty_fieldname` - {string} Required if 'batch_size' is specified.
 The field to use to conduct adaptive sampling.
 To identify optimal locations in order to increase precision of prevalence predictions, choose 'prevalence_bci_width'.
 To identify optimal locations in order to increase classification accuracy (where classes are defined using exceedance threshold) choose 'exceedance_uncertainty'.
+Defaults to `prevalence_bci_width`.

 ## Constraints